This sounds so cheesy and cliché-ey that it almost gives me a facepalm moment. BUT…

 Have you heard about Jenny Colgan?
 If not, look her up now.
 I’m reading her book series about The Little Beach street bakery.
 It’s a lovely feel-good story about a girl who is, after a business bankruptcy, forced to move to this dreary (or quite quaint actually, as she learns later) little seaside town in Cornwall.
 To soothe her soul she bakes, and she ends up running a successful bakery.

 I’ve just finished reading the second book and will start reading the Christmas book, and I love how these books make me feel.
-Not only do they make me want to buy an oven as soon as possible so that I can bake, but they also make me cry and laugh at the same time, but most importantly, they inspire me so much.
+Not only do they make me want to buy an oven as soon as possible so that I can bake, but they make me cry and laugh at the same time and they inspire me so much.
 They tell the story of a girl who goes from having lost everything to totally turning her life around, against all odds.
-And this inspires me SO MUCH.
 With some willpower, stubbornness, a good mindset and some support, it’s possible.

 There’s a reason why I decided to study Italian.
 I do have a passion for the language, but there’s also the fact that if you’re good at a second or even third language, some new career options may open up.
 I wanted to become as fluent as possible, to be able to do something more with my skills than to just chat with people during my holidays.
 Yet, I have no clue where I will end up using it, but I have some interesting ideas.